gracefulife/clova-developer-guide/en/CIC/References/CICInterface/AudioPlayer.md

 ![](/CIC/Resources/Images/CIC_Playback_State_Sync_Work_Flow.png)

-1. Clova app requests the audio playback state of all or specific clients registered in the user account to CIC using the {{ "[`AudioPlayer.RequestPlaybackState`](#RequestPlaybackState) event " if book.TargetReaderType == "Internal" }}.
+1. The Clova app requests the audio playback state of all or specific clients registered in the user account to CIC using the {{ "[`AudioPlayer.RequestPlaybackState`](#RequestPlaybackState) event " if book.TargetReaderType == "Internal" }}.
 2. CIC instructs all or specific clients registered in the [`AudioPlayer.ExpectReportPlaybackState`](#ExpectReportPlaybackState) user account to report the current audio playback state.
 3. After receiving the report request, the client reports the current audio playback state using [`AudioPlayer.ReportPlaybackState`](#ReportPlaybackState) event.
 4. CIC instructs the client that made the request to synchronize information by sending the states of the information using the {{ "[`AudioPlayer.SynchronizePlaybackState`](#SynchronizePlaybackState) event " if book.TargetReaderType == "Internal" }}.